Abdullahsab3/scala-native-intro/readme.md

-Understanding how Scala Native works allows us to understand the meaning of the different errors that we might encounter while writing code with Scala Native.
-Thus, understanding the pipeline helps us write better code with Scala Native.[^1] [^2]
+Understanding how Scala Native works allows us to understand the meaning of the different errors that we might encounter while writing code with Scala Native which helps us write better code with Scala Native.[^1] [^2]

 Compiling Scala code with Scala Native to an executable happens in